-Although I remember painting fairly obsessively as a young child, school art classes were totally awful (ah, those wonderful 1970’s!) so any enthusiasm evaporated.
-However, in any spare time I was often drawing, painting and above all, constantly looking and thinking to myself ‘how would you catch that in paint?’
+Although I remember painting fairly obsessively as a young child, high-school art classes were totally awful (ah, those wonderful 1970’s!) so any enthusiasm evaporated.
+And yet, in spare time I was often drawing, painting and above all, constantly looking and thinking to myself ‘how would you catch that in paint?’

 It was arriving during a recession in New York due to my husband’s job move, seeking work and finding none that gave me time and permission to start painting.
 I had so much encouragement from random strangers and acquaintances in those years: Jenny Martin, Axel and Regina Brakhage, Jackie Zemlenyi, Howard and Nancy De Mere among others.
 I don’t think I ever thanked you so if you read this I would like to say a massive ‘thank you’ now; I really do think your belief in my early paintings gave me the courage to say “this is what I want to do” and to pursue it.